Orzo al Limone with Crispy Parmesan Chicken

 Crispy Parmesan Chicken

-• In a shallow bowl, combine the 3/4 cup all purpose flour, 1/2 teaspoon kosher salt, and 1/2 teaspoon black pepper.
-In another shall bowl, whisk the 2 eggs with a fork.
-In a third shallow bowl, combine the 1 cup of panko breadcrumbs, 3/4 cup Parmesan cheese, and 1/2 tsp garlic powder.
+• Prep the breading stations: In a shallow bowl, combine ¾ cup all purpose flour, ½ teaspoon kosher salt, and ½ teaspoon black pepper.
+In a second shallow bowl, whisk the 2 eggs with a fork.
+In a third shallow bowl, mix the 1 cup panko breadcrumbs, ¾ cup Parmesan, and ½ teaspoon garlic powder.

-• Dredge the chicken in the flour mixture, then dip into the whisked eggs, and finally coat with the panko breadcrumb mixture.
-Set aside on a large plate.
-Repeat with the rest of the chicken.
+• Bread the chicken: Dredge each cutlet in the flour mixture, then dip into the eggs, then coat evenly in the panko mixture.
+Set aside on a large plate and repeat with remaining chicken.

-• Heat 2 tbsp of olive oil in a large sauté pan over medium-high heat.
-Once the oil is shimmering, add the breaded chicken cutlets in an even layer to the pan.
-Cook for about 4 minutes, or until golden and crispy.
-Flip the chicken and cook for another 4 minutes or until golden and crispy on the other side.
-I had to cook in more than one batch.
-Add additional olive oil to the pan as needed to cook the remaining chicken.
+• Fry the chicken: Heat 2 tablespoons olive oil in a large sauté pan over medium-high heat.
+Once shimmering, add breaded cutlets in a single layer.
+Cook for about 4 minutes per side, or until golden and crispy.
+Add oil between batches as needed and avoid overcrowding the pan.

 Orzo

-• Heat the 1 tbsp olive oil and 1 tbsp butter in a large high-rimmed pan over medium heat.
-Once the butter is melted, add the chopped shallot and minced garlic and stir to combine.
-Cook for 1 minute.
-Add freshly cracked black pepper and cook for another minute.
+• Start the orzo: Heat the olive oil and butter in a large high-rimmed pan over medium heat.
+Add the chopped shallot and minced garlic.
+Cook for 1 minute, then add freshly cracked black pepper and cook for 1 more minute until fragrant.

-• Mix in uncooked orzo and toast for 2 minutes.
-Pour in chicken broth and bring to a boil.
-Lower the heat to a simmer.
-Cook, stirring often, until the orzo is cooked through and most of the liquid is absorbed.
-Add additional broth or water throughout the cooking process if the liquid absorbs before the orzo is finished cooking.
-This can take 10-15 minutes.
+• Toast & simmer: Stir in the uncooked orzo and toast for 2 minutes.
+Pour in the chicken broth and bring to a boil.
+Reduce to a simmer and cook, stirring often, until the orzo is tender and most of the liquid is absorbed, 10–15 minutes.
+Add extra broth or water as needed if the liquid absorbs too quickly.

-• Turn off the heat and mix in the 1/4 cup of grated parmesan cheese until melted and well combined.
-Pour in the 1/4 cup of heavy cream and stir until well combined.
+• Add lemon, parmesan, and cream: When the orzo is nearly cooked, stir in the lemon zest and juice.
+Turn off the heat and mix in the grated Parmesan until melted.
+Pour in the heavy cream and stir until creamy and well combined.

-• Divide orzo among plates or shallow bowls to serve.
-Place a chicken cutlet on top of the orzo.
-Optionally serve with additional freshly cracked black pepper, parmesan cheese, lemon zest, lemon juice, and a drizzle of olive oil.
+• Serve: Divide the orzo among bowls.
+Top each serving with a crispy chicken cutlet.
+Garnish with extra Parmesan, black pepper, lemon zest, lemon juice, and a drizzle of olive oil if desired.

 Video